Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ---
 ## Credits
 Thanks to the developers of the awesome solutions [HypeMan](https://github.com/robscallsign/HypeMan) and [perun](https://github.com/szporwolik/perun), that gave me the main ideas to this solution.
-I gave my best to mark parts in the code to show where I copied some ideas or even code from you guys, which honestly is just a very small piece.
+I gave my best to mark the few parts in the code to show where I copied some ideas or even code from you guys, which honestly is just a very small piece.
 Hope that is ok.
 Also thanks to Moose for aligning the API for [FunkMan](https://github.com/funkyfranky/FunkMan) with me and make it compatible with DCSServerBot in first place.